Bill Foster (character): Evolutionary War

-Bill Foster is next seen during the Evolutionary War.
-He is a scientist working for the High Evolutionary at his base in the Savage Land.
+Bill Foster next appears in the storyline "The Evolutionary War", where he is working for the High Evolutionary in the Savage Land.
 After discovering the High Evolutionary's plans for a genetic bomb, Foster sends a distress message to the West Coast Avengers.
-Mockingbird, Tigra, and Moon Knight are the only Avengers to answer his summons and join him in destroying the base.
+Mockingbird, Tigra, and Moon Knight answer his summons and join him in destroying the base.
 Foster reveals that he had been suffering from cancer since his last appearance.
-He retakes an improved growth serum, which adds clean (cancer-free) mass to his body, so he remains at giant-size until he can receive further treatment.
-This was the last mention of Foster's cancer.
-Giant-Man later defeats Doctor Nemesis and Erik Josten in their scheme.
+He retakes an improved growth serum which adds cancer-free mass to his body, so he remains at giant size until he can receive further treatment.

 Abandoning the hero role

-Bill Foster soon gives up the Giant-Man identity to which Hank Pym subsequently takes back for himself.
-Not too long after that, Josten's ionic powers are disrupted in a battle against the West Coast Avengers.
+Bill Foster soon gives up the Giant-Man identity, which Hank Pym subsequently takes back for himself.
+Shortly afterward, Erik Josten's ionic powers are disrupted in a battle against the West Coast Avengers.
 This causes an energy disruption which allows a race of extra-dimensional creatures, the Kosmosians, to attack Earth.
-Although the creatures are ultimately repelled, the energy disruption and effects on the Pym Particles affect all that have ever been exposed to them, except Pym himself, causing them to lose control of their powers.
-During this storyline, it was shown how Foster and Pym were trying to use Pym Particles to end world hunger.
+Although the creatures are repelled, the energy disruption and effects on the Pym Particles affect all that have ever been exposed to them, except Pym himself, causing them to lose control of their powers.

-After losing his powers, Foster joins the Centers for Disease Control's staff.
-In this capacity, he helps the Avengers deal with a bio-weapon released near Mount Rushmore.

 Final return

-Bill Foster somehow regained his powers.
-Under his Black Goliath identity, he appears briefly as part of an ad-hoc team of "urban" superheroes (Luke Cage, Iron Fist, Brother Voodoo and the Falcon).
+Bill Foster regains his powers through unknown means.
+Under his Black Goliath identity, he appears briefly as part of an ad-hoc team of "urban" superheroes (Luke Cage, Iron Fist, Brother Voodoo, and Falcon).

-Foster dons the Goliath identity without the "black" in the name and along with a new costume to first help the Thing deal with a supervillain (along with hitting up for a research grant), then helps Spider-Man track down the Hulk in order for Bruce Banner to possibly deal with Spider-Man's cellular degeneration.
+Foster dons the Goliath identity without the "black" in the name and along with a new costume to first help the Thing deal with a supervillain (along with hitting up for a research grant).
+He later helps Spider-Man track down the Hulk, as Bruce Banner may be able to deal with Spider-Man's cellular degeneration.

 Civil War

-When the Civil War breaks out, Bill Foster as Goliath is seen as a member of Captain America's anti-registration Secret Avengers, adopting the alias Rockwell Dodsworth.
-He subsequently appears briefly amongst the cavalcade of other super-heroes attending the Black Panther's and Storm's wedding.

-Foster is killed by Ragnarok, a clone of Thor, during a battle between the Secret Avengers and Iron Man's pro-registration forces.
+When the Civil War breaks out, Bill Foster as Goliath is seen as a member of Captain America's anti-registration Secret Avengers.
+During a battle between the Secret Avengers and Iron Man's pro-registration forces, Foster is killed by Ragnarok, a clone of Thor.
 Foster is buried in his giant form, with Iron Man paying for the thirty-eight burial plots required to accommodate his body.
-His death affected the war's balance of forces, leading several characters to switch sides, such as Spider-Man defecting to Captain America's side.
+His death affects the war's balance of forces, leading several characters to switch sides, such as Spider-Man defecting to Captain America's side.